 Physical computers, programming languages, operating systems and virtual machines form hybrid construction kits that make things happen when they run.

 Logical systems with axioms and inference rules can be thought of as abstract kits supporting construction of logical proof-sequences, usually combined with a physical notation for written proofs.

-Purely logical systems cannot have physical causal powers whereas concrete instances can, e.g. teaching a student, or programming a computer, to distinguish valid and invalid proofs.
-Natural selection "discovered" the power of hybrid construction kits using virtual machinery, long before human engineers did.
-In particular, biological virtual machines used by animal minds outperform current engineering designs in some ways, but they also generate much confusion in the minds of philosophical individuals who are aware that something more than purely physical machinery is at work, but don't yet understand how to implement virtual machines in physical machines [Sloman Chrisley 2003, Sloman 2010, Sloman 2013 1].
+Purely logical systems are mathematical abstractions which, like the number 99, cannot have physical causal powers, whereas concrete instances can, e.g. teaching a student, or programming a computer, to distinguish valid and invalid proofs.
+Natural selection "discovered" the power of hybrid construction kits using virtual machinery long before human engineers did.

+In particular, biological virtual machines used by animal minds outperform current engineering designs in some ways, but they also generate much confusion in the minds of philosophical individuals who are aware that something more than purely physical machinery is at work, but don't yet understand how to implement virtual machines in physical machines [Sloman Chrisley 2003, Sloman 2010,Sloman 2013a].

 Animal perception, learning, reasoning, and intelligent behaviour require hybrid construction kits.
 Scientific study of such kits is still in its infancy.
-Work done so far on the Meta-Morphogenesis project suggests that natural selection "discovered" and used a staggering variety of types of hybrid construction kit that were essential for reproduction, for developmental processes (including physical development and learning), for performing complex behaviours, and for social/cultural phenomena.
+Work done so far on the Meta-Morphogenesis project suggests that natural selection "discovered" and used a staggering variety of types of hybrid construction kit (combining collections of virtual machines interacting with one another and with physical machines, some parts of which are controlled by virtual machines).